Asymptotic Poincar\'e Maps along the edges of Polytopes: Introduction

 \section{Introduction}

-In this work we study analytic flows on polytopes, i.e., flows that leave invariant all faces of the polytope.
-Fixing one such dynamical system we call {\em flowing-edge} to any edge of the polytope that consists of a single orbit flowing between the two endpoint singularities.
-The purpose of this paper is to present a new method to analyze the asymptotic dynamics of the flow along the heteroclinic network formed by the flowing edges and the vertexes of the polytope.
+Given a flow on a polytope, leaving all its faces invariant, we call {\em flowing edge} to any edge of the polytope consisting of a single orbit flowing between the two endpoint singularities.
+The purpose of this paper is to present a new method to encapsulate and analyze the asymptotic dynamics of the flow along the heteroclinic network formed by the flowing edges and the vertex singularities of the polytope.